Podcast Length: 14:15

 e) Determine when the final product is required to be completed

-10. A good deal is only a good deal if it benefits for BOTH sides, not just one.
+10. A good deal is only a good deal if it benefits BOTH sides, not just one.

-Copyright © 2023 by Kate McClanaghan.
+Copyright © 2024 by Kate McClanaghan.
 All Rights Reserved.

 Sign up to our email list and receive our 1/2 Hour Vocal Warm Up for FREE!